digime/digime-sdk-nodejs/guides/reauthorize.md

 // Store the userAccessToken against the current user.
 We can use this for future reads.
 ```

-Once the above steps are completed, you will have an User Access Token for this user for this contract.
-You will be able to perform read/write tasks from their digi.me library.
+Once the above steps are completed, you will have a User Access Token for this user associated with this contract.
+You will be able to perform read and write tasks from their digi.me library.

-Please note that in case you are using invalid token `getReauthorizeUrl` method will return InvalidToken (The token (access_token) is invalid) error and you will not be able to reauthorize this user.
+Please note that if you are using an invalid token, the `getReauthorizeUrl` method will return an InvalidToken error (The token (access_token) is invalid), and you will not be able to reauthorize this user.